What anchoring is

 The enemy will have a harder time guessing when will you peek again if you are not re-peeking at the same time intervals.

 - Farther from cover = better

 Peeking while “hugging” the wall results in exposing your body to the enemy more and earlier than otherwise.
 This is due to camera placement in the middle of the body discussed earlier.

 - Barbed wire

-A well-placed wire gives defenders advantage due to slowing down enemies by either impairing their movement speed or forcing them to spend utility/time to destroy wires, which also results in sound cues for defenders.
+A well-placed wire gives defenders an advantage due to slowing down enemies by either impairing their movement speed or forcing them to spend utility/time to destroy wires, which also results in sound cues for defenders.

 - Impact grenades

-From the two explosives available to defenders as a universal gadget, Impact grenade is superior for a quick hole opening.
+From the two explosives available to defenders as a universal gadget, the Impact grenade is superior for a quick hole opening.

 - Nitro Cell